prussell21/sparkify-user-churn/docs/index.md

 Test accuracy: 0.7037
 ```
 Like the random forest classifier, the GBT model also did not improve its validation accuracy after optimizing with cross validation.
-I would attribute this to the low amount of sample data.
+This would be attributed to the low amount of sample data.

 ## Conclusion

-In this case the superior model would be Random Forest.
-The Random Forest model boosted the best test set accuracy as well as the second best F1 score.
+In this case, the superior model would was the Random Forest Classifier.
+The Random Forest model boosted the best test set accuracy as well as the second best validation set F1 score.

 #### Issues

-Due to the extensive time it takes to train all of these models with cross validation, it was unfeesible to create a more robust hyper paramGrid for each individual model.
-Moving forward, it is highly recommened this process be refactored to be performed using cloud services such as AWS.
+Due to the extensive time it takes to train all of these models with cross validation, it is unfeesible to create a more robust hyper paramGrid for each individual model.
+Moving forward, it is highly recommended this process be refactored and implemented using cloud services such as AWS.

-In addition to the issues with time, the mini sparkiy datafile does not contain a sufficient amount of users (225) for successfully build a model.
-The entire datset of 12GB is needed in this case.
-It appears that the random forest and GBT models suffered from little training data, as they did not improve after cross validation.
+In addition to the issues with computation time, the mini Sparkify datafile does not contain a sufficient amount of unique users (225) for successfully build a model.
+The entire dataset of 12GB is needed in this case.
+It appears that the Random Forest and Gradient Boosted Trees models suffered from having little training data, as they did not improve after cross validation.

 #### Going Forward

-More features such as including the rest of the pages that users can visit would most likely increase the accuracy of these models as well.
-However, due to the contrainst of computing power, many features would increase the time to train significantly.
+Including more features such as the rest of the pages that users visited, or the time per session that the users spend on the platform before cancelling or logging out would likely increase the accuracy of these models.